 …for scaling up without pain

-Zerynth is already used by companies and professional teams to build amazing IoT and embedded solutions in different sectors: retail, commercial refrigeration, waste management, smart devices and much more, as you can see in the “Built with Zerynth” wall.
+Zerynth is already used by companies and professional teams to build amazing IoT and embedded solutions in different sectors: retail, commercial refrigeration, waste management, smart devices, and much more, as you can see on our Case Studies page.

 Download Zerynth SDK – it’s free, it’s easy